 The following year, the Garden Clubs of Illinois, Inc. was formed and the club became an early member and has continued its association to the present.
 During the 1930s one of the outstanding projects of the state organization was the Lincoln Memorial Garden in Springfield.
 The club donated money, labor, plants and expertise for the wild flower plantings and the erection of a rustic bridge.
 The garden was completed in 1939.
 Back in Lombard members supplied and cared for plantings in Lilacia Park, at the Plum Library, at the Chicago and Northwestern and the Chicago, Aurora and Elgin railroad stations.
 They beautified the village hall grounds.
 In 1931 the club donated a flagpole (with name plate) to be erected in the park.
 Money for a drinking fountain was also donated.
 They held card parties luncheons, dinners, sold lilac bushes and flowering shrubs and special poster stamps to finance these efforts.

 For many years club meetings were held in the homes of members.
 When the club became too large, they moved the meeting place to the Mayflower Apartment building, and in 1939 moved to the village hall, then located at 48 North Park Avenue.
 Since 1959, the club has met at the Lombard Park District Community Building at the Lombard Commons.

 The Chicago Plant, Flower and Fruit Guild was organized in 1926 to supply flowers, fruit and jellies to Settlement Houses and Veterans Hospitals.
 These contributions were taken to Chicago by the C&NW and CA&E railroads.
 The Lombard Garden Club was very active in this cause until the railroads could no longer handle the distribution.

 Beginning in 1927 and for many years after, the club held an annual flower show.
 Members have entered numerous award winning exhibits in the National Flower Shows in Chicago and other local and state shows.
-Summer garden walks, winter house walks, craft projects and speakers have been part of their annual activities.
+Summer garden walks, winter house walks, craft projects and speakers have been part of its annual activities.

 Interested in encouraging the love of gardening at an early age, the club has helped school children observe Arbor Day and hosted grade school garden clubs in Lombard throughout the years.